 Red-bellied Woodpeckers are rare in the Loup drainages in the western Sandhills.
 One was near Brownlee, Cherry Co on the North Loup River 20 Sep 2014.
 On the Middle Loup River, there are a few reports from NNF Bessey, Thomas Co, beginning 4 Nov 2004, and it was reported there again 23 Sep 2006, 6 Oct 2015, and 24 Feb 2016.
 One was at Seneca, Thomas Co 23 Sep 2015.
 Westernmost on the Middle Loup River was one in Hooker Co 31 May 2017; it was building a nest at the Highway 97 crossing.
 Also, in Hooker Co, another was “deep in the Sandhills” at Mullen, Hooker Co 13 Mar 2018.
 In Logan Co, singles were at Amber Lake west of Stapleton on the South Loup River 29 Apr 2012 and 18 May 2013 and at Stapleton singles were at two locations along the river to the east 27 May 2017.
 In McPherson Co, one was near Tryon on the South Loup River 23 Jan 2017.
 Perhaps a first record for Box Butte Co was one at Hemingford 15 May 2018.

-Along the North Platte River Valley Red-bellied Woodpeckers have spread west to Scotts Bluff Co in low numbers; earliest records are in Scottsbluff 17 Dec 1978-4 Jan 1979, at North Platte NWR 16 May 1998, in a yard near Mitchell 2 Nov 1999-30 Apr 2000 (Kathy Larsen, personal communication), at Wildcat Hills SRA 21 Dec 2000, at McGrew 6 Nov 2000-8 Mar 2001, and near Mitchell 13 Nov 2002.
+Along the North Platte River Valley Red-bellied Woodpeckers have spread west to Scotts Bluff Co in low numbers; earliest records are in Scottsbluff 17 Dec 1978-4 Jan 1979, at North Platte NWR 16 May 1998, in a yard near Mitchell 2 Nov 1999-30 Apr 2000 (Kathy DeLara, personal communication), at Wildcat Hills SRA 21 Dec 2000, at McGrew 6 Nov 2000-8 Mar 2001, and near Mitchell 13 Nov 2002.
+Singles were at Stateline Island, North Platte NWR, Scotts Bluff Co 13 and 28 Apr 2019.
 One was at a suet feeder in Bridgeport during winter 1985-86 (Rosche 1994).
 Near Mitchell, the DeLara yard has hosted the species since 13 Nov 2002; the first report of a pair there was 18 Sep 2011 and first breeding 18 Aug 2013, when a male of a pair that summered there was feeding a fledgling.
 One was at Gering Cemetery 2 Sep 2008, and another was there 28 Mar 2015.
 Through 2016 there are at least 35 records along the North Platte River Valley in Garden and Morrill Cos.
 It was first recorded at Crescent Lake NWR, Garden Co 22 Oct 1982, and one was in Garden Co 16 Dec 1993 (Morris 1994).

 There are few reports south of the North Platte River Valley in the Panhandle.
 The earliest was of two at Oliver Reservoir SRA, Kimball Co 20 Sep 2000, but there were no further reports until 2013, when two were northwest of Dalton, Cheyenne Co 17 Feb 2013, another was in Sidney, Cheyenne Co 20 Apr 2013, one was at Mud Springs, southern Morrill Co 21 Sep 2013, and one was in Chappell, Deuel Co 29 May 2017.